 Divyanka Tripathi On Hubby Vivek's Hospitalisation: Those 5 Days Were Hell; I Burst Out Crying!

-A few days ago, Vivek Dahiya was hospitalised as he was diagnosed as liver abscess.
+A few days ago, Vivek Dahiya was hospitalised as he was diagnosed with liver abscess.
 Divyanka Tripathi and Vivek had to celebrate their wedding anniversary in the hospital.
-Vivek was discharged recently and the actress revealed to HT as to how those days were when her husband got hospitalised.
-She even added that the couple got reality check as they got to know who really cares about them.
+Vivek was discharged recently and the actress revealed to HT as to how those days were when her husband was hospitalised.
+She even added that the couple got a reality check as they got to know who really cares about them.
 Read on to know more!

 Divyanka On Hubby Vivek’s Health